a-zaheer/Encrypter/README.md

 Files are completely encrypted such that every byte of plaintext gets transformed into ciphertext.
 The encryption is performed one block of bytes at a time using the Electronic Code Book (ECB) mode.
 The final block is padded using PKCS#7 padding before being encrypted.
 After decryption, the padding is removed so that the user only deals with the original plain text.

+## Getting Started
+Windows: You will need Visual Studio installed for the C compiler.
+Open the Developer Command Prompt and navigate to the local directory containing the source code files.
+Next, compile the files into an executable using the command "cl AES.c byte_ops.c runner.c" /link /out:<executable-name>.exe".

+Linux: You will need the GNU C compiler installed.
+Open up the terminal and navigate to the local directory containing the source code files.
+Next, compile the source files using the command "gcc -o <executable-name> -std=c11 -AES.c -byte_ops.c -runner.c".

+## How to Run
+In our case, we named the executable "AES".
+Navigate to the directory containing the executable and run the following command "AES [-mode] [-option] <input file> <output file>" in the terminal.

+Mode: Use '-e' to encrypt and '-d' to decrypt

+Option: Leave it blank to simply encrypt a string through the terminal or use '-f' to encrypt a file.

+Files: If the file option is selected, then enter the relative path of the input file and the relative path of where you want the output file to go.
+If the input file is in the same directory and you want the output file to be there as well, then just use their names.

+Example: To encrypt a file in the current directory I will input "AES -e -f exampleFile.txt outFile.txt.enc".
+This takes a file called "exampleFile.txt" and outputs an encrypted file named "outFile.txt.enc".
+The custom file extension is simply there to help with recovering the original extension when decrypting.

+The program provides instructions for the rest of the steps.

 ## AES Background
 ### AES-128
 AES is a block cipher.
 That means it takes a block of bytes, performs a series of reversible transformation rounds, and then outputs another block of bytes.
 Both the input and output blocks consist of 16 bytes or 128 bits.
 It also takes in a key, which is 16 bytes for AES-128, to encrypt the plaintext.
 Using that same key, AES can decrypt the ciphertext by reversing all the transformations.